 Everett, Washington Revamps Downtown Streets to Accommodate Growth

-Everett, Washington is growing.
-Over the past decade, the metropolitan center has added approximately 1,000 housing units and the city expects more than 15,000 to 20,000 people to move to the area within the next 20 years.
+Downtown Everett, Washington, is quickly growing.
+Over the past decade, the city has added approximately 1,000 housing units and expects more than 15,000 people to move into the area within the next 20 years.

-To support—and encourage—this rapid growth, the city is prioritizing a number of infrastructure projects aimed at developing a thriving, livable and walkable community, especially within the historic downtown core.
+The city has prioritized a number of important infrastructure projects to support and encourage growth while making the area a more walkable community, especially within the historic downtown core.

 Two of the streets prioritized for improvements under the City’s Downtown Everett Streetscape Plan are Rucker and Hoyt Avenues.
-Both streets have a mix of residential and commercial facilities, moderate-to-heavy traffic volumes, and until recently, little in the way of pedestrian infrastructure apart from signalized intersections.
+Both streets are major thoroughfares and have a mix of residential and commercial buildings and, until recently, have little in the way of pedestrian infrastructure outside of signalized intersections.

 Help Pedestrian Cross Busy Streets Safety

-Everett has long been plagued by pedestrian/vehicle collisions.
-Multiples incidents over the past several years led police to begin a crackdown on non-yielding drivers in 2019.
-Rucker Ave. in particular was highlighted by police as a trouble spot.
+Similar to many city’s with busy thoroughfares, downtown Everett has encountered a number of pedestrian and vehicle-related accidents.
+Over the past several years, multiple incidents have led police to begin a crackdown on non-yielding drivers.
+Rucker Avenue in particular, was highlighted by police as a trouble spot.

-What Everett needed was a way to provide pedestrians in the downtown area with safe and direct routes between homes, workplaces, and amenities, while also increasing awareness and reducing speeds among drivers.
-As it turned out, Carmanah’s rectangular rapid-flashing beacons (RRFBs) were able to tick all the boxes.
+What Everett needed was a way to provide pedestrians in the downtown area with safe and direct routes between homes, workplaces and amenities, while also increasing awareness and reducing speeds among drivers.
+As it turned out, Carmanah’s rectangular rapid-flashing beacons (RRFBs) was able to fit the city’s needs.